How Schools Across America Are Struggling With AI Deepfakes

 School districts, meanwhile, seek guidance on an emerging problem that threatens not just students, but also staff.

 At Maryland’s Pikesville High School in January, a fake audio recording was made of the principal.
-School officials enlisted the help of local police agencies and the FBI.
+School officials enlisted the help of local police agencies and the FBI to investigate.

 The suspect, Dazhon Darien, 31, an athletic director, was charged with theft, stalking, disruption of school operations, and retaliation against a witness.

-He allegedly made the recording to retaliate against the principal, who was investigating Darien’s alleged mishandling of school funds, according to an April 25 news release on the Baltimore County Government website.
+He allegedly made the recording to retaliate against the principal, who was investigating Darien’s alleged mishandling of school funds, according to an April 25 statement posted on the Baltimore County Government website.

 Jim Siegl, a senior technologist with the Future of Privacy Forum, said during the Education Week panel discussion that investigators in the Baltimore case were able to link the suspect to the crime by reviewing “old school computer access logs.”